JetBrains/compose-multiplatform-ios-android-template/README.md

 This is a Kotlin module that contains the logic common for both Android and iOS applications, the code you share between platforms.

 This `shared` module is also where you write your Compose Multiplatform code.
-You can find the shared root `@Composable` function for your app in `shared/src/commonMain/kotlin/App.kt`.
+In `shared/src/commonMain/kotlin/App.kt`, you can find the shared root `@Composable` function for your app.

 It uses Gradle as the build system.
 You can add dependencies and change settings in `shared/build.gradle.kts`.
 The shared module builds into an Android library and an iOS framework.